 - prescribe the manner in which a grant candidate should resolve a Conflict of Interest in order to avoid disqualification.

 The information submitted in connection with this proposal may be disclosed by the WSIB in accordance with FIPPA (the Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.F.31, as amended).

 A component of the grant agreement will be provisions that provide the WSIB with a non-exclusive, perpetual and irrevocable right to use, reproduce, display and distribute copies and prepare derivative works of all material produced from the grant activities.
 The WSIB may do so in any manner it considers useful or helpful to the administration of the Workplace Safety and Insurance Act.

-The WSIB intends to notify successful applicant in Spring 2022.
-Successful applicant must complete a grant agreement satisfactory to the WSIB (“Grant Agreement”) prior to receiving grant funds.
+The WSIB intends to notify successful applicant organizations in Spring 2024.
+Successful applicant organizations must complete a grant agreement satisfactory to the WSIB (“Grant Agreement”) prior to receiving grant funds.

 Program contact information

 If you have questions regarding the WSIB Research and Grants Program, please contact:

 The WSIB appreciates the time and effort it takes to submit a proposal.
 Thank you for your dedication to the workers’ compensation system of Ontario.